GeodataTools/geodata/docs/source/quick_start/packagesetup.md

 You may also need to also install the **wheel** package `pip install wheel` to facilitate building the wheels.

-For more documentation/troubleshooting conda installation issues, see: https://github.com/conda-forge/rasterio-feedstock
+For more documentation/troubleshooting conda installation issues, see [here](https://github.com/conda-forge/rasterio-feedstock)